mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 ```

 ### 4.5 Mean Shift

 The **Mean Shift** clustering algorithm is very similar to the K-Means algorithm, but the cluster centroid is not shifted to the center of mass, but to the point with highest local density.
 The algorithm ends when all points are assigned to a cluster.

-In order to measure the point with highest local density, a window is defined centered in each point; then, the weighted mean of the points within that window is measured to compute the new window center.
+In order to measure the point with highest local density, a **window** is defined centered in each point, implemented as the **standard deviation**; then, the weighted mean of the points within that window is measured to compute the new window center.
 Weighting occurs according to a kernel function which computes a weight based on the distance between the point in the window and the previous center.
 For point, the window wanders until a convergence point, called the **mode**. the process is repeated for every point in the dataset; at the end, all the points have a mode assigned - points with the same mode belong to the same cluster.

 ![Mean Shift: Algorithm](./pics/mean_shift_algorithm.jpg)